Temperature upper bound of an ideal gas

 In the realm of relativistic thermodynamics, the variational formulation~\cite{Taub54,Carter72,Carter73,Carter89,Andersson:2013jga,AnderssonNew,LK2022,Kim:2023lta} suggests that the energy density $\rho$ should depend not only on the typical number and entropy densities but also on heat.
-Such a dependence does not manifest in the original ideal gas, or even for other well-known equation of states constructed for thermal equilibrium systems.
-In this letter, we explore the incorporation of heat dependence into an ideal gas equation of state without compromising the assumptions inherent in ideal gas behavior.
+Such a dependence does not manifest in the original ideal gas model in Eq.~\eqref{sigma*}, or even for other well-known equation of states constructed based on thermal equilibrium state.
+In this letter, we explore the incorporation of heat dependence such as in Eq.~\eqref{delta sigma} into an ideal gas equation of state without compromising the assumptions inherent in ideal gas behavior.
 There are several compelling reasons to consider incorporating heat dependence into the energy density.
 Notably, many (astro-)physical objects exhibit heat conduction.
 The investigation of such out-of-equilibrium systems relies heavily on an understanding of states involved in heat conduction.
 The connection between gravity and thermodynamics~\cite{Bekenstein:1974ax,Jacobson:1995ab,Padmanabhan:2009vy,Verlinde:2010hp,Carlip:2014pma,Cocke,Kim:2019ygw,Lee:2008vn,Lee:2010bg}, highlighted since Hawking's work on black hole thermodynamics~\cite{Hawking:1974sw}, further motivates investigations into gravitating systems.
 Examining self-gravitating systems in thermal equilibrium has been a longstanding effort, contributing significantly to our comprehension of astrophysical systems.
 Notably, studies on the entropy of spherically symmetric self-gravitating radiation and its stability have been conducted over the years~\cite{Sorkin:1981,Gao:2016trd,Roupas:2014nea,Kim:2019ygw}.
 These investigations have demonstrated that the requirement of maximum entropy for self-gravitating radiation in a spherical box reproduces the Tolman-Oppenheimer-Volkoff equation for hydrostatic equilibrium~\cite{Oppenheimer,Tolman3,Cocke}.
-The anticipation for studying out-of-thermal equilibrium situations in these areas is high, potentially necessitating an understanding of heat dependence.
-This study endeavors to establish a foundation for future research in understanding heat dependence in out-of-equilibrium situations.
+The necessity for studying out-of-thermal equilibrium situations in these areas is high, which requires an understanding of heat dependence.
+We endeavors to establish a foundation for future research in understanding heat dependence in out-of-equilibrium situations in this work.